-- 4.21 The response time is based on when the complaint was first received by the Operator to when the Operator issued the first full substantive response. - 4.22 Received is defined as the first working day that the complaint reached the Operator.
-This is not when the Operator first uploads the complaint to a complaints management system. - 4.23 The first full substantive response is defined in paragraph 4.9 above.
+- Received is defined as the first working day that the complaint reached the 4.20 Operator.
+This is not when the Operator first uploads the complaint to a complaints management system. - 4.21 The first full substantive response is defined in paragraph 4.7 above.